Design-Machine-Group/compas_vibro/README.md

 To use `compas_vibro` you need to install COMPAS, and have at least one of the supported analysis backends available on your system.
 Currently, `compas_vibro` supports ANSYS and OpenSEES to various degrees.

 By installing COMPAS all required Python packages for `compas_vibro` will be installed as well.
-To install COMPAS, see the Getting Started instructions in the [COMPAS docs] (https://compas.dev/compas/latest/).
+To install COMPAS, see the Getting Started instructions in the [COMPAS docs](https://compas.dev/compas/latest/).

 `compas_vibro` can be installed using pip from a local source repo, or directly from GitHub.